Backend-ITMO-2021/cask-example/README.md

 * `minimal` contains starting point
 * `minimal-pretty` contains minimal server, but with styles and tags
 * `mock` contains mock server, which displays reddit, but doesn't do anything
+* `form` contains reddit server, which can add new messages from inputs, but no input handling